 Who is eligible: Under the Affordable Care Act, Individuals who live in the United States and are U.S. citizens.
 Although anyone can enroll, the federal subsidy is available for those who make less than ~$48,000.

-Monthly Cost/Cost-sharing: According to AARP, the average health insurance cost for single coverage premiums in 2020 is $388 per month.
+Monthly Cost: According to AARP, the average health insurance cost for single coverage premiums in 2020 is $388 per month.

 Type of plans: Bronze, Silver, Gold, Platinum.

 Enrollment period: The Open Enrollment period for 2021 is November 1, 2020- January 21, 2021.
-If you don't enroll during the Open Enrollment period, you must wait for the next Open Enrollment period.
-There are also special enrollment period if you recently moved or lost a job.
+If you don't enroll during the Open Enrollment Period, you must wait for the next Open Enrollment period.
+There is also a special enrollment period if you recently moved or lost a job.

 Notable companies: OscarHealth, Fidelis, Oxford Health Plan, Blue Cross Blue Shield

-Monthly Cost/Cost-sharing: Cost varies depending on the type of supplemental plan you are getting and what this plan covers.
-According to research from eHealth Medicare, in 2019 the average medicare supplemental plan premium was approximately $152.
+Monthly Cost: Cost varies depending on the type of supplemental plan you are getting and what this plan covers.
+According to research from eHealth Medicare, in 2019, the average medicare supplemental plan premium was approximately $152.

 Type of plans: There are many types of supplemental plans depending on your needs as a patient.
-Some of these options include a membership with Mira, critical illness insurance, disability insurance, dental insurance and life insurance.
+Some of these options include membership with Mira, critical illness insurance, disability insurance, dental insurance, and life insurance.

 Enrollment period: You can add a supplemental health insurance plan at any time and do not need to wait for the open enrollment period.
 They can be purchased from a private marketplace or an insurance company.

 Monthly Cost/Cost-sharing: The appeal of health shares is that they may cost families less each month.
-According to Kitces article on Healthcare Sharing Programs, these plans can cost families $300-$500/month.
+According to Kitces, on Healthcare Sharing Programs, these plans can cost families $300-$500 per month.
 This can save families up to 50% each month.

-Type of plans: Medical cost sharing plans are not insurance plans.
-Thus, the legalities and terminology may differ from a typical health insurance plan.
+Type of plans: Medical cost-sharing plans are not insurance plans.
+Thus, legalities and terminology may differ from a typical health insurance plan.
 For more information on a sharing plan, it is best to contact an affiliate of the organization.

 Enrollment period: There is no enrollment period for health sharing plans, as they are not insurance plans.
 For more information on when you can enroll in a specific sharing plan, contact the organization directly.

-Notable companies: Christain Healthcare Ministries, Liberty Healthshare, Medi-Share, Zion, Trinity Healthshares, and Samaritan Ministries.
+Notable companies: Christian Healthcare Ministries, Liberty Healthshare, Medishare, Zion, Trinity Healthshare, and Samaritan Ministries.

-Medicare is free: there are 3 types of Medicar.
-Part A for hospital is free, but Part B (doctr visit), and Part D (for drugs) have a monthly premiums.
-Some Medicare Advantage plans (Medicare managed by private carriers) have low or no monthly premiums, however.
+- Medicare is free: There are three types of Medicare.
+Part A for the hospital is free, but Part B (doctor visit) and Part D (for drugs) have a monthly premium.
+Some Medicare Advantage plans (Medicare managed by private carriers) have low or no monthly premiums however, some.